Marino Sanuto the Elder: Life and travels

-Marino Sanuto was born in Venice around 1270 to an aristocratic trading family active in the eastern Mediterranean, of which a branch had settled in the Aegean on the island of Naxos shortly after the Fourth Crusade and founded the Duchy of the Archipelago.
+Marino Sanuto was born in Venice around 1270 to the Sanudos, an aristocratic trading family active in the eastern Mediterranean, of which a branch had settled in the Aegean on the island of Naxos shortly after the Fourth Crusade and founded the Duchy of the Archipelago.
 Sanuto's father was a member of the Venetian Senate.

 Starting as a young man, he traveled extensively.
 As a teenager he stayed in Acre, a thriving commercial port and the final stronghold of the Crusader states before falling to a Malmuk siege in 1291.
 Later travels took him to Greece, Romania, Palestine, Egypt, Armenia, Cyprus and Rhodes.
 Sanuto became a member of the entourage of Giovanni Dandolo, the Doge of Venice.
 In 1305 he was at the court of Palermo and then went on to Rome where he joined the offices of Cardinal Riccardo Petroni.
 He was also involved in business affairs for the Sanuto family.

 In addition to his own travels, Sanuto had an extensive network of contacts who had travelled widely.
 Among his correspondents were Guglielmo Bernardi de Furvo, a Venetian nobleman who had travelled extensively in Muslim and Mongol lands, Bishop Jerome of Kaffa, in the Crimea, who in 1312 had been sent to reinforce the Catholic mission in China, and Andronikos II Palaiologos, the Emperor of Byzantium.